Operation of a business within the City requires a valid business licence, unless exempted by provincial or federal legislation.

 Any person carrying on more than one business, in more than one location, shall obtain and pay for a separate business licence for each and every such business.

-If you are renewing your licence, payment options include online with a credit card, by mail with a cheque, or in-person with cheque, cash, or debit.
+If you are renewing your licence, payment options include online with a credit card, by mail with a cheque, or in-person with cheque, cash, debit, or credit (Mastercard or Visa only).
 Please note that the annual renewal date is February 27 of each year.

 BUSINESS LICENCE APPROVAL PROCESS